 To be honest, I didn’t really care for French macarons (not to be confused with macaroons or coconut macaroons) the first time I tried them.
 But this French macarons recipe can make a believer out of anyone.
-The macarons are delicate with a sweet, creamy filling you’ll adore.
+This tasty macarons recipe will produce delicate cookies with a sweet, creamy filling you’ll adore.
 Plus, you can use this macaron recipe as a base for a ton of other flavors!

 For a long time, I passed on eating macarons because I had never enjoyed my first experience with them.
 Whether it was a strawberry macaron recipe or a chocolate macaron recipe, I wasn’t thrilled with the texture or taste of the macarons I had tried.

 It wasn’t until I tried freshly made French macaron cookies from Ladurée in Paris that I began to understand why everyone seemed to have a love affair with this French treat.

 I tried a classic vanilla macaron recipe and was in heaven.
 I knew if a basic vanilla flavor tasted that good, the rest of their flavors would be fantastic too.

 Macaron Filling Recipe

 The macarons were chewy, light, and had a delicious macaron filling made up of flavors like caramel, strawberry, and raspberry.
 The cookies had that inexplicable macaron texture; you know, the one where you bite into the cookie and it sort of sticks to your teeth because it’s so chewy.

 After experiencing the best macaron recipe I’d ever had, I embarked on a quest to make macarons myself.

 I was in search of the best French chocolate macaron recipe (right here, friends!) as well as the best vanilla macaron recipe – one that could easily be used as a base for a ton of other flavors, in addition to serving as a tutorial on how to make macarons for beginners.

 French Macarons Recipe Step by Step